Brahma Gyan – Science Behind Shiva by Ravikumar Kakde

 In Brahma Gyan, the author proposed that Shiva is nothing but the Black Hole that is high energy magnetic force that destroys anything that comes near it.
 This makes Shiva the center of the universe.
 Nandi is nothing but the constellation Taurus.
 He goes on to explain how we on earth are living in the center of the universe and the Taurus constellation.
 This is the reason why Nandi is always facing the Shiva and we, as devotees stand between them.
 He goes on to describe Shiva’s attributes in terms of universal elements.
 He says Vasuki – the snake that we see around Shiva’s neck is nothing space-time continuum.
 Trishul and Damru represent the destructive and constructive powers of the Shiva.
 As we know creativity and destruction co-exist like most concepts in the world.
 You can not create without destroying what is already existing.

 He suggests that first fourteen sounds produced by the Damru are Shiva Sutras or Maheshwara Sutras.
-He suggests these 14 sounds are nothing but 14 sub-atomic particles like quarks and leptons.
+He suggests these 14 sounds are nothing but 14 subatomic particles like quarks and leptons.
 These particles incidentally are called God particles by the particle scientists.
 Ravikumar Kakde calls ‘Om’ as a Baryon.

 Sage Panini heard these 14 beats of Shiva’s Damru in meditation and he used them to formulate Sanskrit grammar.

 He explains that Samudra Manthan is nothing but the big bang.
 The life as we know including some deities like Lakshmi came out of this big bang or Samudra Manthan.
 He goes on to explain and Suras and Asuras mentioned in our scriptures are nothing but matter and anti-matter – that must co-exist.
 He explains that matter particles came together to form the world we inhabit.
-He defines Halahal or the poison that sits at the throat of Shiva as the process of annihilation of matter and anti-matter.
+And he defines Halahal or the poison that sits at the throat of Shiva as the process of annihilation of matter and anti-matter.

 Muruga or Karthik – the son of Shiva represents the Orion constellation.
 He says Karthik is nothing but a white dwarf – less powerful than a black hole but as mighty as a black hole.
 Kali is the dark energy.